ITV News Reporter Ria Chatterjee speaks to Billy McLean about his spoof lasagne message

-The spread of false information during the coronavirus outbreak has been rapid with well-meaning friends and family sharing messages on a variety of platforms warning of everything from the Army closing London to beating the virus by drinking hot drinks.
+The spread of has been rapid with well-meaning friends and family sharing messages on a variety of platforms warning of everything from the Army closing London to beating the virus by drinking hot drinks.

 Other fake stories that have done the rounds include being able to hold your break for 10 seconds means you don't have coronavirus.

 How you can check whether a message you receive is true and how to not spread fake news about coronavirus

 Are there spelling errors and strange punctuation?
 Lots of capital letters are also a giveaway.
 Information from reputable sources will be written in clear, grammatically correct English.